jvwilliam/jvwilliam-playwright/README.md

 - Avoid hardcoding URLs; use a config file or enviroment variables.

 ## Git Workflow
-All feature branches should be merged to the `qa-release` branch first.
-Once tested, merge the `qa-release` to the main branch and publish.
+All feature branches should be merged to the `release` branch first.
+Once tested, push or publish the `release` branch to the remote repository.
+The release branch will then be merged to the main branch.

 ```
-# switch to target main branch
+# switch to release branch branch
-git switch main
+git switch [workstation]-release

-# merge qa-release to main
+# merge feature-branch to release branch
-git merge qa-release
+git merge feature-branch

 # Resolve any conflicts (if any)
-# Push the main branch to the remote tracking branch
+# Publish or push the branch to the remote repository
-git push origin main
+git push origin [workstation]-release
 ```